Benji Villalobos: Águila

 Although Villalobos had been signed to Águila since 2006, he did not get any game time until 2 May 2008, in a league match against Alianza.
 Although Águila lost that game 2–1, Villalobos did very well and proved that he had a lot of potential.

 On 15 September 2012, he scored a penalty kick against Isidro Metapán in a 2–3 defeat.

 On 22 December 2009, Águila reached the Apertura 2009 final against FAS, but lost 2–3, Villalobos did not play.

-In the next tournament, Águila will achieved a new final, but lost against Isidro Metapán 1–3, Villalobos did not play.
+In the next tournament, Águila reached the final again, but lost against Isidro Metapán 1–3, Villalobos did not play.

 On 6 May 2012, Águila won the Clausura 2012 final against Isidro Metapán (2–1 victory), Villalobos was in goal.

 Águila reached the semi-finals of the Apertura 2012, but lost against Isidro Metapán 3–5 on aggregate.

 Águila was two points away from relegation in the Clausura 2014.

 In the next tournament reached a new final, but lost against Isidro Metapán on penalties, Villalobos was in goal.

 Águila reached the Clausura 2016 final, but lost again local rivals Dragón 0–1, Villalobos was in goal.

 On 1 December 2018, Águila reached the semi-finals of the Apertura 2018, after defeating Audaz 4–3 on aggregate.
 However, Águila was eliminated by Santa Tecla F.C.
 2–5 on aggregate.
 In May 2019, Villalobos save two penalties at the Clausura 2019 final against Alianza F.C.